 If the network connection is weak, you can ask the agent if they can try moving to an area with better signal.
 Sometimes, simply waiting a few minutes for the network to stabilise can help.
 If the problem persists, it may be better to try the transaction at a different time or location.

-Making Sure the AePS Device Works
+Ensuring the AePS Device Works

 Before starting your transaction, you can politely ask the agent if their device is working correctly or if they have recently completed other transactions successfully.
 If the device appears faulty, it is best to find another agent or micro-ATM to avoid potential issues.
+A quick check can save you time and frustration.

 Getting Help for Money Debited But Not Received

-- Contact Bank: Call your bank’s customer service number or visit your branch as soon as possible to report the issue.
+Step 2: Contact Bank: Call your bank’s customer service number or visit your branch as soon as possible to report the issue.

 Important Advice for Using AePS Smoothly

 To make your AePS experience as smooth and secure as possible, always keep these important tips in mind.
+Proactive measures can prevent many common problems and ensure your financial safety.
+Being informed is your best defence.

 Always Keep Your Aadhaar Details Safe

 Your Aadhaar number and biometric information (fingerprint) are highly personal and secure.
-Only share your Aadhaar number with trusted banking agents or officials.
+Only share your Aadhaar number with trusted banking agents or officials for legitimate transactions.
 Never share your biometric details with anyone you do not trust completely.
-Do not let anyone take your fingerprint without your full knowledge and consent for a specific transaction.

 Knowing Your Bank’s Rules for AePS